gogeta95/Dolan/README.md

 # Dolan
 dolan xposed module
-This Xposed module turns the whole android system into Dolan Language. wirk in progress.
+This Xposed module turns the whole android system into Dolan Language. work in progress.